 Foto: shutterstock.com | PARALAXIS

-Before placing these products on the EU market or exporting them from the EU, operators and large traders would be required by the proposed regulation to carry out comprehensive, effective and continuous due diligence to prove that their products are not linked to deforestation or forest degradation, disclose information about their supply chains and report on their measures to avoid deforestation.
-The legislative proposal currently goes through the ordinary legislative procedure and must be formally adopted by both the European Parliament and the Council of the European Union.
-The agreement can take up to two years before the Regulation comes into force.
+Before placing these products on the EU market or exporting them from the EU, operators and large traders would face certain requirements.
+The proposed regulation makes them responsible for carrying out comprehensive, effective and continuous due diligence to prove that their products are not linked to deforestation or forest degradation.
+Further, it asks operators to disclose information about their supply chains and report on their measures to avoid deforestation.

 Deforestation, overexploitation and climate change threaten forests around the world.
 The European Union also plays an inglorious role in this.
 To change this, the European Commission presented yesterday a legislative proposal to prevent products from forest destruction from entering the EU internal market in the future.
 At the same time, a general EU supply chain law is being planned.
 Is the EU Commission duplicating its efforts?
 No, say Julia Otten and Johannes Heeg from our member Germanwatch and the Initiative Lieferkettengestz.